 Recent work examples include:

-- Advising on complex pre-clinical and clinical milestone co-development and patent licensing agreement on behalf of US life science company;
+- advising on complex pre-clinical and clinical milestone co-development and patent licensing agreement on behalf of US life sciences company;

-- Working as part of international brand protection team to help one world’s largest vodka manufacturers enforce and protect a key trade mark; and
+- working as part of an international team to help one of the world’s largest vodka manufacturers enforce and protect a key trade mark; and

-- Advising numerous well know cycle brands in relation to brand protection, enforcement and licensing matters.
+- advising numerous well known cycle brands in relation to brand protection, enforcement and licensing matters.